openmerlin/dockerfile/cann/README.md

 ## Build

-If you have Docker Engine 20.10+, then you can use Bake to build Docker images:
+If you have Docker Engine 20.10+, then you can use Bake to build Docker images.
+Run the following command in the root directory:

 ```docker
 docker buildx bake -f arg.json -f docker-bake.hcl cann
 ```

 Don't have Bake?
 Use `docker build` instead.
 It requires Docker Engine 18+.
+Run the following command in the root directory:

 ```docker
 docker build \